 Charlene is AV® Peer Review Rated by Martindale-Hubbell.* She has been recognized by The Best Lawyers in America© since 2013 in the area of bankruptcy and creditor debtor rights/insolvency and reorganization law and the area of bankruptcy litigation.
 Charlene has also been recognized as a leading lawyer in bankruptcy and restructuring by Chambers USA each year from 2009 through 2017 and Lawdragon 3000 each year from 2009 through 2013, and designated a Delaware Super Lawyer in the areas of bankruptcy and creditor/debtor rights in the Philadelphia magazine from 2007 through 2010.

-Charlene serves as a member of the Special Masters Panel, appointed by the United States District Court in Delaware.
+Charlene served as a member of the Special Masters Panel, appointed by the United States District Court in Delaware from 2012 – 2016.
 In 2014, Charlene worked with the Federal Probation Office in Delaware and Widener University Delaware Law School to establish a Federal Re-entry Legal Assistance Program.
 She currently volunteers her services as its legal supervisor.

 Charlene is past chair of the Bankruptcy Law Section of the Delaware State Bar Association; past President of the Delaware Chapter of the Federal Bar Association; and a former member of the Advisory Committee to the United States District Court for Delaware.
 From 1996 through 1998, she was a member of the Advisory and Bench and Bar Relations Committees for United States Court of Appeals for the Third Circuit.
 From 1989 through 1997, she served on the United States District Court Blue Ribbon Panel as a criminal defense attorney for indigent defendants.
 In 1996, the judges of District Court named her as a recipient of the first Caleb R. Layton Service Award.

 Charlene authored a chapter related to appellate practice in Federal Practice Guide—Federal Appellate Procedure Third Circuit (Lawyers Cooperative Publishing, 1997).